maehr/awesome-digital-history/README.md

 > A curated list of awesome things related to digital history.

 In the historical sciences and other humanities disciplines, digital tools have become an integral part of everyday academic life.
-This collection brings together the best tools, source collections and platforms for digital history and related disciplines.
+This collection brings together the best publicly accessible tools, source collections and platforms for digital history and related disciplines.

 ## Contents